vshn/espejo/README.md

 [![GitHub downloads](https://img.shields.io/github/downloads/vshn/espejo/total)][releases]
 [![Docker image](https://img.shields.io/docker/pulls/vshn/espejo)][dockerhub]
 [![License](https://img.shields.io/github/license/vshn/espejo)][license]

+⚠️ This project has been superseded by [espejote](https://github.com/vshn/espejote) and is no longer actively developed.
+Espejote is more flexible, performs better, and is proven in production.

 The espejo tool (which means 'mirror' in Spanish) syncs objects from a SyncConfig CRD to multiple namespaces.
 The idea is to replace OpenShift's [project templates](https://docs.openshift.com/container-platform/3.11/admin_guide/managing_projects.html#modifying-the-template-for-new-projects) with a more flexible and robust solution.